7 things to do in Wanaka, New Zealand

 When leaving Wanaka I highly recommend you take this route; the views along the way are sublime and the drive certainly gets your pulse racing!

 Queenstown, New Zealand’s adventure capital is roughly an hours’ drive from Wanaka in Central Otago.
 Travelling by 4WD is a fantastic way to experience the different landscapes, as is learning how to drive a real 4WD Land Rover.
 I was very nervous about driving but our guide made us feel really relaxed and much more confident.
 We were taught how to drive up steep hills, across streams (some of them quite deep), climb steps and ride across the muddy tracks.
 I can truly say that this was one of my favourite activities during my time in New Zealand – it was something I never would have done and I am so glad I did.

 Find out more about New Zealand

-An accredited Tourism New Zealand ‘Kiwi Specialist’, Lauren has travelled extensively around New Zealand and can help you create the perfect holiday offering advice and personal recommendations.
+An accredited Tourism New Zealand ‘Kiwi Specialist’, Lauren has travelled extensively around New Zealand.

 Discover more about Lake Wanaka and the Southern Lakes and start planning your own New Zealand holiday.